 Students at ISA do not wear school uniforms.
 We do, however, enforce a dress code that requires students to dress reasonably, in good taste, and with respect for others’ cultures.
 Further information concerning the dress codes can be found in the school’s handbook.

 Elementary level students are expected to wear ISA shirts for safety purposes on field trips, and physical education classes require appropriate sports attire which may include an ISA t-shirt.

-The school provides contract bus service that operates several routes exclusively for ISA students using full-size coaches and mini-buses, depending on the route and/or demand.
+The school provides contract bus service at an additional cost that operates several routes exclusively for ISA students using full-size coaches and mini-buses, depending on the route and/or demand.

 Students living in the school’s neighbourhood often walk or bike to school (helmet, lights, and fenders are strongly recommended for bike riders).
 Some parents choose to drop off their children by car.
 Students staying after school (after 3:10pm) for sports or other activities must arrange their own transportation home.

 ISA’s International Café is open from 7:30am until 3:30pm.
 Our talented chefs prepare and serve an extensive array of both hot and cold meals and beverages, on offer at reasonable prices, every day.
 Students may bring a packed lunch from home if preferred, choose to buy a meal, or buy some items to accompany their packed lunch.